temnoon/node_archive_browser/README.md

 ## Getting Your First Archive

-### Option 1: Import a ChatGPT Export
+### Option 1: Import a Conversation Export

+**For ChatGPT/OpenAI:**
 1. Export your ChatGPT conversations from OpenAI
 2. Unzip the export file

+**For Claude/Anthropic:**
+1. Export your Claude conversations from Anthropic
+2. Extract the export file

+**Import Process:**
 3. In the Archive Browser, click "IMPORT ARCHIVE"
+4. Select "Auto-detect" (recommended) or choose your specific archive type
-4. Follow the Import Wizard to process your conversations
+5. Follow the Import Wizard to process your conversations
-5. The archive location will be automatically set after import
+6. The archive location will be automatically set after import

 ### Option 2: Use Existing Archive